-If you’re looking for the BEST Southern banana pudding recipe, look no further.
-Forget the boxed pudding mixes because you’re about to fall in love with homemade custard—and once you learn how easy it is to make, you’ll never want to use the boxed mix again!
+If you’re looking for the BEST Southern banana pudding, look no further.
+Forget the boxed pudding mixes because you’re about to fall in love with homemade pudding — and once you learn how easy it is to make, you’ll never want to use pudding mix again!

 Oh my!
 This banana pudding is to die for!
 The best part is that homemade vanilla pudding.
 I couldn’t stop licking the spoon.
 I’ll never make banana pudding any other way.
 Thank you for this wonderful recipe.